One repo. One runner. Zero infrastructure.

 |---|---|---|

-Skills run locally via claude -p - when invoked through MCP or A2A - identical to how Actions runs them.
+Skills run locally via claude -p - when invoked through MCP - identical to how Actions runs them.
 API keys read from your environment or a .env at the repo root.

 Skills that consume external MCP servers